cdenq/cdenq/README.md

 ### 💻 I'm passionate about writing scalable code to help others.

-As philosophy and mathematics major turned software developer and data scientist, I am extremely interested in mobilizing my career towards impact.
+As a mathematics and philosphy major turned software developer and data scientist, I am extremely interested in mobilizing my career towards impact.
 I am keen about adding as much value back into my community and the world at large. 🌎

 ##
 ### ⭐ **Featured Projects**